sutta » dn » Dīgha Nikāya 9

 ‘katamo pana so, āvuso, manomayo attapaṭilābho, yassa tumhe pahānāya dhammaṁ desetha, yathāpaṭipannānaṁ vo saṅkilesikā dhammā pahīyissanti, vodāniyā dhammā abhivaḍḍhissanti, paññāpāripūriṁ vepullattañca diṭṭheva dhamme sayaṁ abhiññā sacchikatvā upasampajja viharissathā’ti?

-‘But reverends, what is that mind-made reincarnation?’
+‘But reverends, what is that reincarnation in a mind-made life-form?’
 We’d answer like this,

 Tesaṁ mayaṁ evaṁ puṭṭhā evaṁ byākareyyāma: